akeneo/pim-community-dev/internal_doc/enrichment/extend_search_engine_format.md

 logic is applied to the indexation of product models, with `Akeneo\Pim\Enrichment\Bundle\Elasticsearch\Model\ElasticsearchProductModelProjection`.

-Thess classe are `final`, meaning we do not mean them to be extended nor overridden.
+These classes are `final`, meaning we do not mean them to be extended nor overridden.
 However, you might want to add new properties to the elasticsearch documents, in order to perform custom searches.
 Here is how you can achieve it: